Maneet Ahuja: The Alpha Masters

-Ahuja's book, The Alpha Masters: Unlocking the Genius of the World's Top Hedge Funds was published by John Wiley & Sons in May 2012.
+Ahuja's debut book, The Alpha Masters: Unlocking the Genius of the World's Top Hedge Funds was published by John Wiley & Sons in May 2012.
 The nine-chapter book features profiles of 11 executives in the hedge fund industry: Ray Dalio of Bridgewater Associates, Pierre Lagrange and Tim Wong of Man Group, John Paulson of Paulson & Co., Marc Lasry and Sonia Gardner of Avenue Capital Group, David Tepper of Appaloosa Management, Bill Ackman of Pershing Square Capital Management, Daniel S. Loeb of Third Point LLC, James Chanos of Kynikos Associates LP, and Boaz Weinstein of Saba Capital Management.
-The book's foreword was written by Mohamed A. El-Erian, CEO of PIMCO, and its afterword by economist Myron Scholes, 1997 winner of the Nobel Memorial Prize in Economic Sciences.
+The book's foreword was written by Mohamed A. El-Erian, CEO of PIMCO, includes blurbs by former U.S. Federal Reserve Chairman Alan Greenspan, and its afterword by economist Myron Scholes and its afterword by economist Myron Scholes, 1997 winner of the Nobel Memorial Prize in Economic Sciences.